aws-samples/aws-mlflow-sagemaker-cdk/README.md

   public readonly vpc: ec2.Vpc;
  ```

-These three variables enable us to export the provisioned Vpc along with the ALB Listener from **MLflowVpclinkStack** stack so as to use these to create the Http Api in the **HttpGatewayStack** stack,
+These three variables enable us to export the provisioned Vpc along with the ALB Listener from **MLflowVpcStack** stack so as to use these to create the Http Api in the **HttpGatewayStack** stack,
 as well as the ARN of the MLFlow credentials in the **SageMakerNotebookInstanceStack**.

 **VPC:**